ct-js/docs.ctjs.rocks/docs/tutorials/making-games-shooter.md

 Handling user's input is the most important task.
 In this section we will make the blue ship move when a player presses arrow keys or WASD.

 In order to handle keyboard inputs, we need to enable the Keyboard module.
 Press the "Project" tab, then a "Catmods" tab on the left, then find a Keyboard module in the section with available modules.
 Click it to enable it (it may be enabled by default, though — a green checkbox with a little spinning circle indicates that the module is enabled).
-Then make sure that modules `mouse`, `random` and `place` are enabled, as we will need them later too.
+Then make sure that modules `pointer`, `random` and `place` are enabled, as we will need them later too.

 ![](./../images/tutorials/tutSpaceShooter_12.png)